karlyndiary/Bellabeat_Data_Analytics_Capstone/README.md

      total_hours_asleep >= 8 ~ "More than 8 hours"
   ))
   ```
-Finding the percentage for the range
+Now we shall find the percentage of users for each category.
 ```
 sleep_percent <- sleep_log%>%
   group_by(sleep_log) %>%